-Section I Source of funds for A.S.B. functions shall be acquired from fund-raising efforts.

-Section II Management of funds shall be as follows:

-- A. The A.S.B.
+- Section I. Source of funds for A.S.B. functions shall be acquired from fund-raising efforts. - Section II.
+Management of funds shall be as follows: - A. The A.S.B.
 Treasurer, A.S.B.
-President and at least one faculty advisor shall be listed on the A.S.B. bank account. - B. A running, accurate account of A.S.B. income and expenses shall be maintained on a regular basis for a minimum of three years and be available as required. - C. An audit of A.S.B. records shall be conducted at the end of each semester and at the end of a term of office of the A.S.B.
+President and at least one faculty advisor shall be listed on the A.S.B. bank account to provide continuity between changing A.S.B. cabinet members.
+A formal letter is to be requested from the Dean, Administrative and Student Services for approval to be added to the account or open a new account.
+Procedures are to be followed as required by the bank. - B. A running, accurate account of A.S.B. income and expenses shall be maintained on a regular basis for a minimum of three years and be available as required. - C. An audit of A.S.B. records shall be conducted at the end of each semester and at the end of a term of office of the A.S.B.
 Treasurer.
 The audit shall be performed by an ad hoc committee appointed by the A.S.B.
-Council and shall be reviewed by all faculty advisors.

-Section III Funds shall be disbursed in the following manner:

-- A. All regularly incurred bills by the A.S.B. shall be paid by check upon invoice. - All checks of the A.S.B. shall require a co signature of the A.S.B.
+Council and shall be reviewed, approved and signed by all faculty advisors. - Section III.
+Funds shall be disbursed in the following manner: - All regularly incurred bills by the A.S.B. shall be paid by check upon invoice. - All checks of the A.S.B. shall require a co-signature of the A.S.B.
 President and A.S.B.
 Treasurer.
-Checks in excess of the amount of \$100 must be approved by an A.S.B. advisor. - C. Special requests: A special written request by class cabinet officers, A.S.B.
+Checks in excess of the amount of \$100 must be approved by an A.S.B. advisor.

+- C. Special requests: A special written request by class cabinet officers, A.S.B.
 Council members, or clubs/organizations must be submitted in advance to the A.S.B.
-Treasurer for funds for student activities. - D. Approval for special disbursement of funds from the A.S.B. requires a majority vote of the Council.

-Section IV \$40.00 from each student's Administrative Fee is deposited in the class treasury.
+Treasurer for funds for student activities. - D. Approval for special disbursement of funds from the A.S.B. requires a majority vote of the Council. - Section IV. \$40.00 from each student's School of Nursing Administrative Fee is deposited in the class treasury.

-Article V A.S.B.
+Article V- A.S.B.
 Council

-Section I Membership.
+- Section I. Membership.
 The members of the A.S.B.
-Council shall include:

-- A. A.S.B.
-President

-- B. A.S.B.
-Vice-President

-- C. A.S.B.
-Treasurer

-- D. A.S.B.
-Secretary

-- E. President of each class

-- F. Special Projects Committee Representative

-- G. And one representative from each of the following organizations as available:

-- 1. Newman Club/ Nurses' Christian Fellowship

-- 2. NSNA/ CNSA (California Nursing Student Association)

-Section II The purpose of the A.S.B.
-Council shall be to:

-- A. Manage and supervise the business of the A.S.B. - B. Form ad hoc committees when necessary and receive periodic reports from these committees upon request. - C. Serve as an advisory board to each class council and student organizations.

-Section III Executive Powers and duties of the Council.

-- A. The Executive power of the A.S.B. shall be vested in the A.S.B.
+Council shall include: - A. A.S.B.
+President - B. A.S.B.
+Vice-President - C. A.S.B.
+Treasurer - D. A.S.B.
+Secretary - E. President of each class - F. Special Projects Committee Representative - G. And one representative from each of the following organizations as available: - 1.
+Newman Club/ Nurses' Christian Fellowship - 2.
+NSNA/ CNSA (California Nursing Student Association) - Section II.
+The purpose of the A.S.B.
+Council shall be to: - A. Manage and supervise the business of the A.S.B. - B. Form ad hoc committees when necessary and receive periodic reports from these committees upon request. - C. Serve as an advisory board to each class council and student organizations. - Section III.
+Executive Powers and duties of the Council - A. The Executive power of the A.S.B. shall be vested in the A.S.B.
 Council. - B. The members of the A.S.B.
-Council, with the exception of the A.S.B.
-President, shall have one vote each.
+Council with the exception of the A.S.B.
+President shall have one vote each.
 In the event of a tie, the A.S.B.

 President shall cast the deciding vote.
 A.S.B.
 Faculty Advisors shall have no vote.

-Section IV Executive Committee
+Section IV.
+Executive Committee

 - A. The Executive Committee of the A.S.B.
 Council shall consist of the:

 - 1. A.S.B.
 President

 - 2. A.S.B.
 Vice-President

 - 3. A.S.B.
 Treasurer

 - 4. A.S.B.
 Secretary

-- Class Presidents
+- 5. Class Presidents

 - B. The Executive Committee shall assure the adequate performance of each A.S.B. officer.

-Section V Meetings
+Section V. Meetings